 As Associate Dean for Science Education, David Targan has helped build nationally recognized science programs, such as the Women in Science and Engineering (WiSE) program and the Sloan-sponsored science faculty workshop.
 He is currently spearheading initiatives on public access to science, informal science education, computational astronomy, and medical education.
 He also serves as co-Principal Investigator on Brown's National Science Foundation GK-12 grant, the NASA Space Grant, and other federally and privately supported science programs.
 Contact Dean Targan for consultation and advising about any issue related to the physical sciences at Brown.

-Dir. of Science Center Outreach/Asst.
-Dean of the College
+Dir. of Science Center Outreach/Associate Dean of the College

 (401) 863-9800, Box 1828, UH 201

 Oludurotimi Adetunji earned his B.S. in Physics and Computer Science from Fisk University and his Ph.D. in experimental condensed matter physics from The Ohio State University.
 During his graduate study, he worked as a Physical Scientist in the areas of biomaterials and nano-channel glass device/applications at the Naval Research Laboratory in Washington, D.C.
 A member of Brown's Department of Physics, Dean Adentunji has conducted research focused on the development of piezoresistive sensor based on nano-network of conducting polymers.
 During his tenure at The Ohio State University, he received two National Science Foundation grants, including one leading to the development of an intervention model for inspiring future geoscientists.

 As Director of Science Outreach, Dean Adetunji oversees STEM initiatives in several areas including Alternative Innovative Science Communication, Broader Impacts, faculty and student coordinator workshops, professional development for educators, and program assessment.